carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 ---

 ### Model Validity And Interpretation
-While using models strictly for predictive purposes is a completely valid approach for some domains and problems, researchers typically care more about being able to interpret their models such that interesting relationships (between predictor(s) and target) can be discovered and measured.
-When interpretting a linear regression model, we can look at the model's estimated coefficients and p-values associated with each predictor.
+While using models strictly for predictive purposes is a completely valid approach for some domains and problems, researchers typically care more about being able to interpret their models such that interesting relationships between predictor(s) and target can be discovered and measured.
+When interpretting a linear regression model, we can look at the model's estimated coefficients and p-values associated with each predictor to better understand the model.
 The coefficient's magnitude can inform us of the effect size associated with a predictor, and the p-value tells us whether or not a predictor has a consistent (statistically significant) effect on the target.

 **Before we can blindly accept the model's estimated coefficients and p-values, we must answer three questions that will help us determine whether or not our model is valid.**